 I’ll be offering a limited number of tomatoes starts for 2018.
-Starts will be available by pre-order (email email@example.com), or you can shop by appointment.
+Starts will be available by pre-order (email firstname.lastname@example.org), or you can shop by appointment or at the Plant Sale at Beach Elementary on May 11 & 12.
 Minimum pre-order 6 plants, please.

 Varieties new to the list this year are marked New!